morrildl/warden/README.md

 ## Authorizing Signing Clients

+Warden controls access to signing at two levels, based on client certificates.
+Clients must present a standard X509 peer certificate during the TLS connection.

-Warden is given a directory containing PEM-encoded X509 certificates of clients that are authorized to make TLS connections.
-For each incoming TLS (HTTPS) request, Warden compares the client cert to its whitelist; if the client is not whitelisted, Warden simply drops the TLS connection outright.
+As the first level, Warden is given a directory containing PEM-encoded X509 certificate files of clients that are authorized to make TLS connections.
+For each incoming TLS (HTTPS) request, Warden compares the client cert to its whitelist; if the client is not whitelisted, Warden simply drops the TLS connection outright, before any HTTP data is exchanged.

-Once the TLS handshake is complete, however, Warden has no further internal ACLs.
-Any whitelisted client that completes a TLS connection is allowed to request any configured signature scheme.
-This is by design: Warden is intended to provide logging, auditability, and increased security of the same kinds of signing operations you'd normally do directly on your build server.
-It's not intended to be a general ACL system.
-You still need to secure your build server.
+Once the connection is established, Warden can optionally enforce access to specific signing configurations on a per-certificate level.
+In the config file for a particular endpoint (see later sections), you can specify an `AuthorizedKeys` field.
+The values must be the certificate fingerprint -- that is, a hex string representation of the SHA256 hash of the full DER-encoded client certificate.
+For each request to an endpoint configured with `AuthorizedKeys`, Warden will ensure that the client certificate is in the list (ignoring case and non-hex characters like colons -- so any hex-like representation will work.)

+You can obtain the appropriate fingerprint for a given client cert using `openssl`:

+    openssl x509 -sha256 -fingerprint -noout -in public_key.pem

+If a given endpoint is not configured with an `AuthorizedKeys` field, or that field is empty, Warden will allow any whitelisted certificate to sign using that endpoint.

+### Intended Usage

+Small organizations or organizations with few products can simply whitelist all clients authorized to sign (such as a build server, and small number of build engineers.)
+But organizations that wish to have more granular control can configure Warden to restrict specific endpoints to specific clients.

+For instance, all whitelisted client certs could be permitted to sign using a debug key for daily builds, while access to the key for production builds is restricted to a single client.

+### Compatible Certificates

+You can generate suitable client certificates using `openssl`:

+    openssl genrsa -out new.key 2048 # generate a 2048-bit RSA private key
+    openssl req -new -key new.key -out new.csr -days 3650 # generate a certificate signing request openssl x509 -in new.csr -out new.pem -req -signkey center.key -days 3650 # self-sign the cert
+    rm new.csr # certificate signing request not needed once cert is generated

+You can naturally use RSA key sizes greater than 2048, or any other compatible key -- e.g. you could use an elliptic curve algorithm.
+Anything that works with TLS is fine.

+Note that Warden intentionally does not use a certificate authority here.
+Warden authorizes *a specific private key* to have access; it does not implement any PKI chain of trust.
+The reason is that using a CA cert means that if that CA private key is compromised, it can be used to generate any number of other certs that will be trusted by the server.
+Since Warden is intended only for point-to-point access from specific machines, it doesn't benefit from the tradeoff that PKI makes that increases risk for improved convenience.

+### Whitelisting Clients

-To authorize a new client cert, make the following REST request: `PUT /signers` with a payload content-type of `application/x-pem-file`, and contents consisting of the (raw, no multipart or form data) PEM-encoded x509 certificate (i.e. public key) of the new client.
+To whitelist a new client cert, make the following REST request: `PUT /signers` with a payload content-type of `application/x-pem-file`, and contents consisting of the (raw, no multipart or form data) PEM-encoded x509 certificate (i.e. public key) of the new client.